-Ald Stewart said he hoped the proposal would not be shelved.
+Ald, Stewart said he hoped the proposal would not be shelved.
 When the drain was finished, there was a lot of terracing work to be done, which would cost a lot of money afterwards.
 If the doming was done, the Park Committee would see the money was collected to do the terracing.
-The Park would be handel over to them as it should be handel over to them as it should be handel over to them as it should be as a memorial to their fallen soldkiers.
-The Mayor said the Memorial Park Executive was in a nuch better finsucial position than the City Council, and be though it was a most inopportune time to approach the
+The Park would be handel over to them as it should be as a memorial to their fallen soldiers.
+The Mayor said the Memorial Park Executive was in a netch better financial position than the City Council, and he thought it was a most inopportune time to approach the